stuartcusackie/statamic-cache-requester/README.md

 php please vendor:publish --tag=statamic-cache-requester-config
 ```

-Check the config file for special features such as lightbox image requeest generation.
+Check the config file for special features such as lightbox image request generation.

 ## Commands